 'We've got the richest fishing grounds in the world around our coasts and we've got a declining industry.
 There's something wrong somewhere and I blame Europe.
 It's Brussels that's destroyed my living'.

-He has recently retired from fishing and his beloved J-Anne scrapped.
+He has now retired from fishing and his beloved J-Anne scrapped.